Convirza makes it easy for you to manage all your phone calls. One tool available to all Convirza call tracking users is searchable call tagging.

 After tagging a few calls as ‘cold lead’ or ‘not close to buying,’ you begin to notice a pattern: each of these calls comes from the email campaign that’s been generating 70% of your calls.
 You suddenly realize that, while this campaign is generating 70% of your calls, it is not generating any hot leads or sales.

 This is information you would have been unaware of without the ability to tag, search and organize calls.
 With call tagging, you can determine which lead sources are producing hot leads and which are producing cold leads.

 2) Tag Angry Calls

 What percentage of the calls your business receives are from angry customers?
 Is it 2%?
 Maybe 7%?
 You likely have a guess, but most businesses simply don’t know precisely how many upset customers call them.

 With Convirza you will know.
 But more importantly, you can do something about it.

 Perhaps one phone agent or employee is the common factor?
 Maybe one product or service you offer is the common denominator for all the angry calls?
-Once you have determined a pattern you can figure out a way to fix the problem.
+Once you have determined a pattern, you can figure out a way to fix the problem.

-Instead, you can hear the calls and tag the precise reason the customer didn’t buy.
+Instead, you can hear the calls and tag the precise reason the customer did not buy.
 You hear the reason straight from the customer’s mouth.
 Then you develop specific ‘win-back strategies’ for those callers.
 Go and get them!